What we fund

 The Fund supports projects in Africa, Asia, Latin America and the Caribbean, and the Middle East.

 The Canadian International Food Security Research Fund (CIFSRF) is led and implemented by a Governance Committee, which guides and oversees the program, and a Scientific Advisory Committee, which has overall responsibility for scientific evaluation and proposal review.

 - The Governance Committee oversees the direction, strategy and main priorities of the CIFSRF.
-It is composed of six (6) members, from CIDA and IDRC.
-CIDA’s Vice-President of Canadian Partnership Branch and IDRC’s Vice President of Programs are the designated co-chairs of the Committee.
+It is composed of six (6) members, from DFATD and IDRC, as well as representatives of the Canadian private sector and other government departments.
 The Governance Committee must review and approve any funding recommendations made by the Scientific Advisory Committee.

 - The Scientific Advisory Committee has the overall responsibility for scientific evaluation and funding recommendations.
 The Scientific Advisory Committee consists of two co-chairs from DFATD and IDRC, and eight Canadian and international members with expertise in food security and experience in academics, policy-making, civil society, and the private sector.
 The Scientific Advisory Committee is responsible for peer review and evaluation of concept notes and proposals, and will make recommendations for funding to the Governance Committee.